Guidance for Swimmers

 Q. So can I just turn up to have a wander round and swim if I feel like it?

-A. No. Our lake is private property, and you will be trespassing.
-And if you really annoy us we will clamp your car because you haven’t paid for a booking.
+A. No. Our lake is private property, you will be trespassing.
+You will not be covered by our insurance and will really annoy us.
 We offer prebooked swimming sessions only.
 To find free turn up when you like wild swimming, try the river Waveney at Bungay which can be really nice.

 Q. What is the water quality like?